j-sieben/PIT/Doc/exceptions.md

 Method `pit.stop`, on the other hand, is ideal for working in conjunction with `pit.fatal` or `raise`.
 The difference to `pit.sql_exception` is that `pit.stop` will throw an exception after it has logged the original exception.
 The thrown exception may be just the one that was passed in or any other message you see fit.

 ### Passing predefined messages to PIT

 If you threw the excpetion with `pit.error` or `pit.fatal`, the messages have been created already.
 Therefore you don't want the message to be overwritten by a new message in `pit.sql_exception` or `pit.stop` respectively.
 To achieve this,simply call the exception handlers without parameters.

-If you review the next code sample, you will get the idea of how it works immediately:
+If you review the next code sample, you will get the idea of how this works immediately:

 ```
 begin